Can you dive if you can’t swim?

 Discover Scuba Diving

 If you are a non swimmer, you can book a one day diving experience called Discover Scuba Diving.
 This is an easy introduction to scuba in shallow water with an instructor always by your side.
-You can join this trip if you cannot swim, so long as you have no health issues – see Am I Fit For Diving.
-We do the Discover Scuba Diving as a day trip by boat to Racha Yai island south of Phuket.
-Life jackets are given to all on the boat, and we suggest that non swimmers are always wearing a life jacket when on a boat.
+We allow you to join this experience if you cannot swim, so long as you have no health issues – see Am I Fit For Diving.
+We do the Discover Scuba Diving as a full day trip by boat to Racha Yai island south of Phuket.

 Open Water Diver Certification

-So, if you can’t swim, or can barely swim, you can try diving, taking it nice and easy with a Discover Scuba trip.
-We’d suggest that if you are doing this, even if you’re not a swimmer, that you are happy in the water, maybe have tried snorkeling (with a life vest), and are happy on boats.
-Let’s dive!
+So, if you can’t swim, or can barely swim, you can maybe try diving, taking it nice and easy with a Discover Scuba trip.
+But honestly, we’d suggest that if you are not a swimmer that you stick to activities that do not include being in the water all day.
+If you really want to dive .. start by taking some swimming lessons!